 Bwindi Impenetrable National Park, a size of 331 km2, is located in South Western Uganda, on the edge of the Albertine Rift Valley, on an altitude range of 1.160 m to 2.607 m.
 This is a real tropical rainforest, spread over a series of steep ridges and valleys.
 It is regarded as one of the most biologically diverse forest in Africa.
 In the local language “Bwindi” (from mubwindi) means “dark place”, referring to the impenetrable nature for human beings to the swamp located the South East of the actual Park, according to legends.

-Species in Bwindi Impenetrable National Park
+Species in Bwindi forest National Park

-Activities in Bwindi Impenetrable National Park
+Activities done in the National Park

 The main activity is “gorilla tracking” to thehabituated 8 families of mountain gorillas (Habinyanja, Nkuringo, Rushegura, Nshongi, Mishaya, Mubare, Bitukura and Oruzogo), Gorilla filming is also possible.
 Hiking trails are open to people to sight birds, butterflies and primates, trees (along the Munyaga, Waterfall, Rushura, River Ivy and Bamboo zone trials).

 Specially recommended for bird watchers are the River Ivy and Mubwindi swamp nature walks.
 Cultural walk to Buhoma village community, to see the traditional homestead, the local healer, the banana brewing, handicraft and cultural performances for Batwa.
 The mountain biking is also evolving.

 Accessibility to the National Park